wdbears/wdb-discord-bot/README.md

 A custom bot for our personal Discord server

-deploy.ts
+`deploy.ts`: Run this file with `npm run deploy` or `npm run deploy:prod` to update slash commands

-Run this file with `npm run deploy` or `npm run deploy:prod` to update slash commands
+Two files to load environment variables exist: `.env.development` and `.env.production`